tmo1/sms-ie/README.md

 # SMS Import / Export

-SMS Import / Export is a simple Android app that imports and exports messages from and to JSON files.
+SMS Import / Export is a simple Android app that imports and exports SMS and MMS messages from and to JSON files.
 Root is not required.
 The current release is version 1.2.

-Currently, both SMS and MMS messages are exported, but only SMS messages are imported.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"